Professor Richard I Lindley

 Mr Matthew Jennings

 Director of Allied Health at Liverpool Hospital, the Director of Physiotherapy, South Western Sydney Local Health District and Deputy Lead for the Musculoskeletal Health Clinical Academic Group, The Sydney Partnership for Health Education, Research and Enterprise (SPHERE).
 He has a role in policy and practice as a member of the hospital executive, as Co-Chair of the NSW Agency of Clinical Innovation (ACI) Musculoskeletal Network and as member of the NSW Department of Health Physiotherapy Advisors Group.
 Mr. Jennings has led the multidisciplinary development, implementation and evaluation of a number of NSW care programs.

 Associate Professor in Biostatistics at the Sydney School of Public Health, The University of Sydney and is the Program Director of the Masters of Biostatistics at The University of Sydney.
 He has extensive experience in developing and applying statistical methods to research in health and medicine.
 His main areas of research include randomised control trials especially cluster RCTs, survival analysis and analysing linked health services data for retrospective cohort studies.

 Professor Rob Herbert

 NHMRC Principal Research Fellow and Senior Principal Research Scientist at Neuroscience Research Australia.
 He conducts clinical trials investigating the effectiveness of physiotherapy interventions as well as laboratory research into the mechanical properties of human muscles in health and disease.
-He is a Director of the Centre for Evidence-Based Physiotherapy which developed and maintains the PEDro database.
+He is the founder of the Centre for Evidence-Based Physiotherapy which developed and maintains the PEDro database.

 Dr Danielle Currie